 I have read the above articles

-TLM Series which have REDZ Broadband Power Line (BPL) link allows devices to communicate with full transparent TCP/IP standard over Low Voltage power lines and allows easy connection between TCP/IP based terminals without use of extra cables.
+TLM models with Broadband Power Line (BPL) link can communicate with full transparent TCP/IP standard over Low Voltage power lines and allows easy connection between TCP/IP based terminals without use of extra cables.

 TLM Series LoRa Based RF Gateways have the versions with and without BPL (Broadband Power Line ) Link.